numbas/editor/docs/question/reference.rst

 Advice
 ======

+.. admonition:: Motivation
+   Students find it enormously valuable to see a full solution to a question they've attempted, to compare against their own working.
+   During formative use, students might reveal the advice to remind themselves of the techniques required, then regenerate the question and try again.

 :guilabel:`Advice` is a content area which is shown when the student presses the :guilabel:`Reveal` button to reveal the question's answers, or at the end of the exam.

 The advice area is normally used to present a worked solution to the question.